Amanda-Jade Wellington: International career

 Wellington made her Women's One Day International cricket (ODI) debut against South Africa on 27 November 2016.
 With her very first ball in international cricket she took the wicket of South African captain Mignon du Preez, going on to finish the innings with figures of 1/35.
 She started to become a standout performer during New Zealand's tour of Australia.
 She made her Women's Twenty20 International cricket (T20I) debut against New Zealand on 17 February 2017, with figures of 3/15 on debut and 4/16 in the final match of the series.

 Having become a regular member of Australia's national team, Wellington was given her first contract with Cricket Australia in April 2017.
 Wellington was named in both Australia's ODI and Test squads for the 2017–18 Women's Ashes.
 She made her Test debut for Australia against England Women on 9 November 2017 in the Women's Ashes.

 In December 2017, she was named as one of the players in the ICC Women's T20I Team of the Year.
 In April 2018, she was one of the fourteen players to be awarded a national contract for the 2018–19 season by Cricket Australia.
 In April 2019, Cricket Australia awarded her with a contract with the National Performance Squad ahead of the 2019–20 season.

 In January 2022, Wellington was named in Australia's A squad for their series against England A, with the matches being played alongside the Women's Ashes.
 Later the same month, she was named in Australia's team for the 2022 Women's Cricket World Cup in New Zealand.
 In May 2022, Wellington was named in Australia's team for the cricket tournament at the 2022 Commonwealth Games in Birmingham, England.
+Wellington has not played international cricket since 2022, which former England spinner Alex Hartley has attributed to her lack of fitness.